 Do I need all 9 roles if I only have a small private mortgage portfolio?

 Every function still needs to be covered regardless of portfolio size.
 For smaller portfolios, some roles combine — a single specialist handles both foreclosure and bankruptcy coordination, for example.
-But the functions themselves cannot be skipped.
+The functions themselves cannot be skipped.
 One unmanaged default on a small portfolio represents a proportionally larger loss than the same event in a large fund.

 Can a professional servicer replace an in-house default team?